jagDhillon077/ATM/README.md

 - As a user, I want to be able to logout
 - As a user, I want to be able to be able to save my accounts balances to a file.
 - As a user, I want to be able to optionally load my saved accounts from a file when the program starts.

+##Instruction For Grader

+- You can generate the first required event by first running the GUI in the UI package
+  - Typing in "1" as the username and "1" as the password
+  - This opens the options screen, and you are able to choose any of the options from deposit, withdraw, and transfer.
+All these options relate to my "Multiple X's to Y" user story, where the multiple X's are the transactions that are created in the transaction class where (deposits/withdraws/transfers ==x) are generated.
+After creation of the financial action, the transactions apply to Accounts (Accounts == Y) of the user logged into the atm.
+- You can locate the audio component by going into the sound package for the method used, and the Music folder for the sound effects used for the ATM, you can alternatively just run the GUI and make a deposit, withdraw, and transfer to hear the different effects for each.
+- You can locate the visual component by running the GUI and a login interface will appear on screen (follow first bullet point)
+- You can save the state of the application by clicking the save accounts button before exiting.
+- You can reload the state of the application by simply logging back into the GUI and the information will be
+- automatically retrieved.